 And every second Sunday the town comes alive with two wonderful markets – the Village Market and the Meet the Producer Market – offering a vast range of stallholders with fresh produce, home-made goodies, arts, entertainment and more.

-Lilydale has also been recognised for a large alleged number of sightings of the Tasmanian Tiger, as well as a series of painted telegraph poles by local artists along the main street.
+Lilydale is also known for a large alleged number of sightings of the Tasmanian Tiger, as well as a series of painted telegraph poles by local artists along the main street.

 - Enjoying a relaxing massage with locally-grown herbal oils